 He was arrested twice protesting South Carolina’s failure to provide Medicaid expanded coverage to poor people and went eight days in 2014 without solid food protesting mountaintop removal in West Virginia.

-Rev. Jobe’s partner of 12 years is Gabriele Rissmeyer and the two live with a dog and a cat.
-He is an award-winning journalist and has worked in industrial sales on the factory floor and as a delivery man.
+Rev. Jobe’s partner of 13 years is Gabriele Rissmeyer.
+The two live with a dog and a cat.
+He is an award-winning journalist, has worked in industrial sales, on the factory floor, and as a delivery man.

 For 40 years, primarily as a volunteer, Pat has been an ally of battered women and their children.
-He currently serves as the minister of the Unitarian Universalist Fellowship of Lake Norman and All Souls Community in Rutherford County, N.C.
+He currently serves as the minister of the Unitarian Universalist Fellowship of Lake Norman, and All Souls Community in Rutherford County, N.C.
+He writes for two local papers in Rutherford County and works with both the FeedNC ministry at Lake Norman and chainfreedogs.org, part of the Heart Of The Carolinas UU Animal Ministry.
+Rev. Pat Jobe can be reached at firstname.lastname@example.org

 We Are Unitarian

-The “We Are Unitarian Universalists” video shows who we are, what we do, and why it matters.
-Click below to view video.
+The “We Are Unitarian Universalists” video – shows who we are, what we do, and why it matters.
+Click below to view the video.

 We are a young and growing congregation that formed in 2009 in Davidson, although our members and friends come from across the Lake Norman region.
 Many were searching for a spiritual alternative to mainstream churches — a nourishing community that embraces a diversity of beliefs.
 Regular attendees include current and former agnostics, atheists, Buddhists, Christians, humanists, Jews, pagans, and a healthy selection of “none of the above”.